eraybasar/pesdk-docs/_guides/html5/v3_6/features/brushes.md

 ---
 layout: guides/content
-title: &title Brushes # title as shown in the menu and
+title: &title Brush # title as shown in the menu and

 menuitem: *title
 order: 7